How A Real Estate Mogul Juggles Work & Her 3 Sons

 5:30 p.m.
 Meeting with my marketing and communications group to discuss company-wide social media strategy for 2018.

 6:30 p.m.
 Head home.
-Walking thru the door, the business woman takes a break, and mummy kicks into gear.
-Oh, how I love being a mum.
+Walking thru the door, the business woman takes a break, and mommy kicks into gear.
+Oh, how I love being a mom.

 7 p.m.
 We sit down to dinner as a family a minimum of five nights a week.
 No electronics ever at the dinner table.
 Sometimes, I sound like a broken record, but I feel really strongly about it.
 It’s our daily family download.